MadsenNils/Springboard_mini_projects/README.md

 Task3:
 - create dict-like df that maps theme codes to theme names, by dropping na values and duplicate rows
-- left merge the json_df and the dict_df to fill in missing theme name values
+- left join the json_df and the dict_df to fill in missing theme name values

 ______________________________